EasternEdgeRobotics/Software_2024/README.md

 ### Step 6

 To run the frontend, refer to the quick development environment installation guide in the Introduction.
-There is no need to run a production build of the frontend any place other than a docker container.
+There is no need to run a production build of the frontend in any place other than a docker container.

 ### Step 7